AyeshaTalha/ServerlessWebApplication/README.md

 <br />

-6. Develop Lambda functions: Write the backend code for the web application's functionality using programming languages supported by Lambda, such as Node.js, Python, or Java.

-7. Create API Gateway: Configure API Gateway to define the RESTful APIs and integrate them with the appropriate Lambda functions.

-8. Set up DynamoDB: Create the necessary DynamoDB tables to store and retrieve data for the web application.

-9. Implement user authentication: Configure Cognito user pools to handle user sign-up, sign-in, and access control for the web application.

-10. Store static assets: Upload the web application's static assets, such as HTML, CSS, JavaScript files, and images, to S3 buckets.

-11. Configure CloudFront: Set up CloudFront to distribute the static assets globally and improve performance.

-12. Deploy the application: Use CloudFormation to define the infrastructure as code and provision the required AWS resources.

-13. Test and monitor: Test the web application's functionality and performance.
-Set up monitoring and logging using AWS CloudWatch to track and analyze application metrics.
 <h2>Benefits of AWS WordPress Website:</h2>

 1. Scalability: The serverless architecture allows the web application to scale automatically based on demand, ensuring optimal performance even during high traffic periods.